alice-sowerby/ospology/.vale/TODO/README.md

 Check what the TODO group and OSPO Book goup has in mind for goals for your chapter.
 Work on an outline before creating the content.
 Review the other chapters to ensure that you build on the book's content and don't repeat it.
+We recommend that you take time to read the whole book before you start to create your chapter or provide new content.

 ### Links

 The book exists in both and online and printed format.
-For this reason, we ask you not to use hyperlinks in the running text, but instead use a superscript number and related footnotes.
-Give link URLs in full (absolute, not relative) in the footnotes.
+For this reason, we ask you not to use hyperlinks in the running text, but instead use footnotes in the markdown format [^2] which include the link URL in full (absolute, not relative).
+You can look at existing chapters to see what this looks like.
-Format these as clickable links in the markdown file.

 Where content exists in both source code (for example on GitHub) and published content (for example on the TODO website), you should link to the published content.

 ### Sharing Pre-Existing Content

 This book should not replicate an exact copy of content already available elsewhere.
 If you know of a good resource that you want to include, you can write about it and link to it (as mentioned previously), and give advice on how to incorporate it into the advice given in your chapter.

 ### Diagrams